-Emotional Support Animals (ESAs) and service animals are allowed in Sperry Hall and Weldon Hall.
-ESAs and service animals must be registered and approved each year by filing the correct paperwork with Accessibility and Accommodation Services.
-This does not guarantee a single room.
-ESAs and service animals should be in the control of their handler (the resident) at all times.
-ESAs and service animals are not allowed to roam the halls unless entering or exiting the building.
+Residents with Emotional Support Animals (ESAs) will live in Sperry Hall and Weldon Hall.
+ESAs must be registered and approved each year by filing the correct paperwork with Accessibility and Accommodation Services.
+This does not guarantee a single room and students wishing to apply for a single room must complete necessary housing accommodation forms with the OAA.

+ESAs should be in the control of their handler (the resident) at all times.
+ESAs are not allowed to roam the halls unless entering or exiting the building.
 ESAs are only allowed in the hall in which their resident resides and not in any other buildings on campus.

-Service animals are allowed in all spaces on campus.
-Accessibility and Accommodation Services can be contacted at accommodations@culver.edu for more information about the policy for ESAs and other accommodations.
+The Office of Accessibility & Accommodations can be contacted at accommodations@culver.edu for more information about the policy for ESAs and other accommodations.